stfc/PSycloneBench/benchmarks/nemo/nemolite2d/psykal/README.md

 - nemolite2_mpiocl - MPI and OpenCL combined version (Not working - Psyclone
 will generate a OpenCL-only version)

-Executing `make <target>` will generate a folder with the same name of the target, containing at least a `alg.f90` and a `psy.f90` for the PSyclone-generated Algorithm and PSy-layer components respectively.
+Executing `make <target>` will generate a folder with the same name as the target, containing at least a `alg.f90` and a `psy.f90` for the PSyclone-generated Algorithm and PSy-layer components respectively.
 It will also generate kernel source files when necessary.
 Finally, it will